 Trials to determine the efficacy of new medications do not generally include older people or the very young.
 This means for members of these groups the evidence as to what we can reasonably expect is lacking.
 The occurrence of adverse events or the impact of polypharmacy are just two examples where this could be important.
 See the section on Evidence for medications for more on this.
 To keep up with the emerging evidence consider forming a Journal Club or becoming a member of one.

-In a palliative approach to treatment, giving medications should be as simple and non-traumatic as possible, with the potential for them to be given at home.
+In a palliative approach to treatment, giving medicines should be as simple and non-traumatic as possible, with the potential for them to be given at home.
 The route of administration may differ from that usually used in a hospital based acute care situation.

-When people have a number of other medical conditions that are unrelated to their palliative care diagnosis, they may be on numerous medications.
+When people have a number of other medical conditions that are unrelated to their palliative care diagnosis, they may be on numerous medicines.
 Many of these will have a role in maintaining health and preventing the long-term consequences of diseases including, but not limited to, diabetes and hypertension.
-The burden in terms of cost and discomfort of taking many drugs, as well as the escalating risk of drug interactions from polypharmacy, means that long-term medications should be frequently reviewed.
+The burden in terms of cost and discomfort of taking many drugs, as well as the escalating risk of drug interactions from polypharmacy, means that long-term medicines should be frequently reviewed.

 Visit the CareSearch care of the dying person page